-- It is recognized that, in exceptional cases, an accounting officer of a municipality or municipal entity may deem it necessary to expand or vary orders against the original contract. - (b) The expansion or variation of orders against the original contract has, however, led to wide scale abuse of current SCM system - (c) In order to mitigate such practices, accounting officers of municipalities and municipal entities are advised that ,contracts may be expanded or varied by not more than 20% for construction related goods, services and/or infrastructure projects and 15% for all other goods and or services of the original value of the contract.
-Furthermore, anything beyond the above-mentioned threshold must be reported to council. - (d) Any expansion or variation in excess of these thresholds must be dealt with in terms of the provisions of section 116(3) of the MFMA which will be regarded as an amendment of the contract.
+- (a) It is recognized that, in exceptional cases, an accounting officer of a municipality or municipal entity may deem it necessary to expand or vary orders against the original contract. - (b) The expansion or variation of orders against the original contract has, however, led to wide scale abuse of current SCM system. - (c) In order to mitigate such practices, accounting officers of municipalities and municipal entities are advised that, contracts may be expanded or varied by not more than 20% for construction related goods, services and/or infrastructure projects and 15% for all other goods and or services of the original value of the contract.
+Furthermore, anything beyond the above-mentioned threshold must be reported to council. - (d) Expansions or variations contemplated in clause 24 (c) above must be approved by the Bid Adjudication Committee/Accounting Officer - (e) Any expansion or variation in excess of these thresholds must be dealt with in terms of the provisions of section 116(3) of the MFMA which will be regarded as an amendment of the contract. - (f) The contents of the above paragraph are not applicable to transversal term contracts, facilitated on behalf of municipalities and municipal entities and, specific term contracts.
+The latter refers to orders placed as and when commodities are required and at the time of awarding contracts, the required quantities were unknown.